 - 4.1 Safeguarding is protecting a person's right to live in safety, free from abuse and neglect.
 It is about people and organisations working together to prevent and stop both the risks and experience of mistreatment, harm, abuse and neglect, while at the same time ensuring wellbeing is promoted, having regard to their views, wishes, feelings and beliefs in deciding on any action.
 This applies to adults, young people and children.
 A child is anyone who has not yet reached their 18th birthday.
 The fact that a child has reached 16 years of age, is living independently, is in further education, is a member of the armed forces, is in hospital or in custody in the secure estate for children and young people, does not change his or her status or entitlement to services or protection under the Children Act 1989. - 4.2 Abuse is the violation of an individual's human and civil rights by any other person or persons. - 4.3 Abuse can occur in any relationship and may result in significant harm to the person subjected to it.
 Abuse may consist of a single act or repeated acts, and it can be intentional or unintentional. - 4.4 There are many types of abuse the categories generally recognised in Adult Safeguarding and in the Safeguarding of Children & Young People are listed below.
 This list is not exhaustive. - Psychological / emotional abuse - Physical - Sexual - Financial or material - Modern slavery: 'trafficking in persons' and 'human trafficking' for the act of recruiting, harbouring, transporting, providing or obtaining a person for compelled labour or commercial sex acts through use of force, fraud or coercion. - Domestic abuse: encompasses controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been intimate partners or family members, regardless of gender or sexuality.
 Includes so called 'honour' based violence, female genital mutilation (FGM) and forced marriage. - Discriminatory abuse - Institutional or organisational abuse - Exploitation / grooming: the act of using an adult / child for profit, labour, sexual gratification or some other personal or financial advantage.
+Prevent Duty Radicalisation / extremism: the act or process of causing someone to adapt radical positions on political or social issues.
+The aim of early identification and early intervention is to divert people away from being drawn into terrorist activity. - 4.5 Mistreatment is cruel behaviour, especially by making someone suffer physically.

-Swy version control Document Name: Safeguarding Policy Version: Final V2.1 Page 4 of 12 Approval Date: Approved by: Next Review: 2023
+SW9 Version Control Document Name: Safeguarding Policy Version: Draft.v2 Page 4 of 12 Approval Date: 28 September 2021 Approved by: SW9 CH Board Next Review: August 2023